usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 In display, this element can be expected to "toggle", i.e. provide for italics when appearing within roman text, but roman when appearing within italic text.

-Particular semantics (indicating types of emphasis for finer resolution in display or retrieval) may be provided via @class.
+Particular semantics (indicating types of emphasis for finer resolution in display or retrieval) may be provided via `@class`.

 ### &lt;i> Italics